rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/fortios_vpnssl_traversal_leak.md

 ### Usages

-You can scan and get all credentials on the remote target when you run the followind command:
+You can scan and get all credentials on the remote target when you run the following command:

 ```
 msf6 auxiliary(scanner/http/fortios_vpnssl_traversal_leak) > options